TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-synapselink-other.md

 <br>

 ### **Synapse Link support for Azure Cosmos DB APIs**
-In the public preview release, Synapse Link is supported only for the azure Cosmos DB SQL (Core) API.
-Support for Azure Cosmos DB API for MongoDB and Cassandra is currently under gated preview.
+In the public preview release, Synapse Link is supported only for Azure Cosmos DB SQL (Core) API and for MongoDB API.
+Support for Cassandra API is currently under gated preview.
 To request access to gated preview, reach out to the Azure Cosmos DB Synapse Link team: *cosmosdbsynapselink@microsoft.com*

 <br>